Available in Classic

 Check storage identifier and file system type.

-- Access the Linux server to which storage is connected.
+- Access the Linux server to which the storage is connected.

-- For more information on how to connect to the server, see Access Linux server.
+- For more information about how to access the server, see Access Linux server.

-- Check the storage identifier and file system type created by snapshot through the
+- Check the storage identifier and file system type created by the snapshot through the

 - The storage identifier is displayed as the